10 Alternatives to Payday Loans

 Ask the local stores in your area if they have any open positions.

-Take up gig work like freelancing or virtual assistance.
+Take up gig work like freelancing or virtual assistance on micro work sites.

 Schools and colleges are always looking for substitute teachers.